Basic principles and terms

 • Tandem Mass Spectrometry (MS-MS or MS2) is a technique using more complex version of MS Detector, where the Mass Analyzer separates the ions as usual, but rather than having the Detector next, another ionization occurs on selected ion and a second Mass Analyzer is used before detecting the outcome.

-• MS Spectrum is the basic information coming out of the MS Detector - it is a set of data describing the intensities (relative or absolute) of ions of particular m/z fragmented from the compound or it's part (in case of Tandem Mass Spectrometry).
+• MS Spectrum is the basic information coming out of the MS Detector - it is a set of data describing the intensities (relative or absolute) of ions with particular m/z value fragmented from the compound or it's part (in case of Tandem Mass Spectrometry).

 • Raw Data is the information gained from detector in the form of collection of intensities for specific ions with particular m/z at specified retention time.
 Sometimes these raw data are in the form of spectra, sometimes these are just particular ions collected over time (without the spectral information).